Short Haired Dog Grooming & Odour Control: UK Guide (2025)

 Remember that every dog is different.
 Some spaniels mat more easily than others, and setters often have more delicate skin that requires gentler handling.
 Pay attention to your dog's specific needs and adjust your routine accordingly.

 Don't wait until matting becomes severe.
-Contact a professional groomer experienced with feathered breeds if you notice:
+Contact a Professional Dog Groomer experienced with feathered breeds if you notice:

 Looking for experienced groomers who understand spaniel and setter feather maintenance?
 Our directory features qualified professionals across Kent who specialise in long-coated breeds.